sara-salah1/ML-Pipeline-Using-Prepayment-factors-of-Mortgage-Loans/README.md

 ## Acknowledgments

 This project is the result of my internship at [**Technocolabs Software**]([[https://www.technolabssoftware.com/](https://github.com/Technocolabs100)](https://www.linkedin.com/company/technocolabs/)).
-I had the privilege of working alongside the talented professionals at TechnoLabs, where I gained valuable insights and mentorship.
+I had the privilege of working alongside the talented professionals at Technocolabs, where I gained valuable insights and mentorship.